1974 in the Vietnam War: June

 The PAVN hit Bien Hoa Air Base with at least 40 122 mm rockets doing minor damage to runways and destroying 500 Napalm canisters, but without damaging any aircraft.
 Other rockets exploded in hamlets surrounding the base, killing and wounding civilians.
+Rockets also hit the Bien Hoa prisoner of war camp, killing 29 and wounding 63, most of those killed were female political prisoners and their children.